EA Sports FC 25 promotional artwork showing Jude Bellingham and Jamal Musiala walking onto pitch with FC25 logo displayed prominently

 In a leaked internal meeting, EA CEO Andrew Wilson revealed the company’s thinking: “Basically, what we get from FIFA in a non-World Cup year is the four letters on the front of the box.”

-• Owning the game engine, technology, and 150+ million player base
+• Owning: Game engine, technology, and 150+ million player base

 EA realized the FIFA name was the least valuable part of the equation.
 Players didn’t buy FIFA for the governing body’s logo; they bought it for real teams, real players, and Ultimate Team.